heseltime/heroku-django-vue-integration/README.md

 I always figured the Heroku logo looks like a castle tower, and python is snakes, so here is Knights, an integration template for a heroku-deployed, integrated django and vue project.
 See a small-scale app using this structure here: https://medknights.herokuapp.com

-It takes two seconds to load, warning: German language!
+# It takes two seconds to load, warning: German language!

+> The linked prokect is not the base template found in this repo, but an implementation.

-Added on top is simply a user signup system (django standard implementation), and once you login as a user you have access to the Vue app.
+Added on top is simply a user signup system (django standard user admin), and once you login as a user you have access to the Vue app.
 Neat!
 This gives you a sense of where you can take this base template, but the core idea is a responsive Vue SPA framed by the utility of Django.

 ## And how to do it.